jpnr79/protocolsmanager/README.md

 * Showing serial number or inventory number in one or two columns
 * Possibility to add custom rows
 * Possibility to add notes to export
+## What's new in 1.5?
+* Now you can select in the template settings who generates the PDF (for instance IT division or Name of the technician)
+* Fixed some bugs
 ## What's new in 1.4?
 * New optional feature - sending emails with PDFs - automatically after generating PDF or manually in any moment
 * New text field in template above the table